 Second Island entry is Charlottetown Airport from any airport in Canada.

 Number 3 entry is from Caribou (Nova Scotia) to Wood Islands (southeastern region of PEI) via Northumberland Ferries, a comfortable crossover similar to Vancouver ferries.
-A lunch stop at Pictou, a heritage seaside town of Scottish immigrants who had sailed here in The HECTOR after their 11 weeks of ordeal across the Atlantic i 1773.
-A replica of HECTOR is located at Heritage Quay, Pictou harbor, and every year a Maritime festival is held to commemorate the arrival of the Scots in ‘New Scotland”.
+A lunch stop at Pictou, a heritage seaside town of Scottish immigrants who sailed here in The HECTOR after their 11 weeks ordeal across the Atlantic in 1773.
+A replica of HECTOR is showcased at Heritage Quay, Pictou harbor, and every year a Maritime festival is held to commemorate the arrival of the Scots in ‘New Scotland”.

-.The advantage of the hotel is its site, heart of Downtown, with easy access to memorials, business and commercial centers, parks and walking trails.
-It was 9 pm and still too early to call it a day.
-Our first evening on the Island was turning into an indulgence as we sat amidst tourists and locals hidden in dark wooden interiors of ‘Gahan House’ the popular downtown restaurant on Sydney Street, relishing the in –house favorites, Nachos topped with Sangrias and ales.
-We were glad to have included PEI in our itinerary.
+Refreshed and hungry, it was 9 pm and still too early to call it a day, we set out for downtown to mingle with tourists and locals hidden in dark wooden interiors of ‘Gahan House’, the popular downtown restaurant on Sydney Street, relishing the in –house favorites, Nachos topped with Sangrias and ales.
+This leg of our journey, PEI, was turning into an indulgence peppered with Victorian sensibilities.
+I was glad to have included this remote land in our itinerary.

 Day 2…History of any country is my weakness and if linked to Colonial times all the more interesting as I tend to draw parallels to British rule in India.
-Here to the British outsmarted the French… the first of the Europeans to claim the Maritime including Prince Edward Island in 1604.
-They established the colony of Acadia and renamed the Island Île Saint-Jean.
+Here to the British outsmarted the French… the first of the Europeans to claim the Maritime, including Prince Edward Island, in 1604.
+The French had established the colony of Acadia and renamed the Island Île Saint-Jean.

 The British soon followed displacing the French from their adoptive lands renaming towns and villages.